Interpublic revenue gets a boost from UK, beats estimate

 Advertising company Interpublic Group of Cos Inc (IPG.N) reported better-than-expected quarterly revenue, boosted by strong growth in the UK and higher ad spending in its core U.S. market.

-The company, whose agencies include McCann Erickson and FCB, said it was well positioned to exceed organic growth target of 3-4 percent for the current year.
+The company, whose agencies include McCann Erickson and Draftfcb, said it was well positioned to exceed organic growth target of 3-4 percent for the current year.

 Interpublic's clients include General Motors (GM.N), Unilever (ULVR.L) and Johnson & Johnson (JNJ.N).